TaRa1999R/Image_Processing/assignment28/README.md

-# Assignment28 : Face Detectoe
+# Assignment 28 : Face Detectoe

 ## How to Install
 Run following command :